sw897/csv/docs/9.0/reader/resultset.md

 }
 ~~~

-A `League\Csv\ResultSet` object represents the associated result set of processing a [CSV document](/9.0/reader/) with a [constraint builder](/9.0/reader/statement/).
+A `Csv\ResultSet` object represents the associated result set of processing a [CSV document](/9.0/reader/) with a [constraint builder](/9.0/reader/statement/).
 This object is returned from [Statement::process](/9.0/reader/statement/#apply-the-constraints-to-a-csv-document) execution.

 ## Informations